geoserver/geoserver/doc/en/user/source/styling/sld-extensions/geometry-transformations.rst

 Drop shadow
 ^^^^^^^^^^^

 The `offset` function can be used to create drop shadow effects below polygons.
-Notice the odd offset value, set this way because the data used in the example is in geographic coordinates.
+Notice that the offset values reflect the fact that the data used in the example is in a geographic coordinate system.

 .. code-block:: xml
    :linenos: